 Prerequisite: Admission to the Ph.D.
 Program or permission from the instructor.
-Se qualitative research methods used to study nursing phenomena.
-Philosophical bases; design, data collection and analysis; evaluation of rigor; and ethical issues for major qualitative meth-ods will be analyzed with regard to nursing phenomena.
+Selected qual-itative research methods used to study nursing phenomena.
+Philosophical bases; design, data collection and analysis; evaluation of rigor; and ethical issues for major qualitative methods will be analyzed with regard to nursing phenomena.
 (KSU 70730)